Greg Moriarty: Counterterrorism Coordinator

 In May 2015, the Australian Government announced Moriarty's appointment as the inaugural Commonwealth Counter-Terrorism Coordination within the Department of the Prime Minister and Cabinet.
 In the role, Moriarty did not have authority to direct the operations of any particular agency, instead being granted authority "across agencies" to enhance cooperation between Australian intelligence and security agencies.
 His role was intended to focus primarily on preventing domestic terror threats.
 Soon after he began in the role, Moriarty told media that he was "stunned" by the depth and extent of the problem.
 After the terrorist attack in Nice, Moriarty was authorised to examine the full range of people of interest who security agencies are investigating for counter-terrorism purposes, to identify vulnerable persons with mental health concerns or patterns of criminal behavior, and examine measures needed to prevent the radicalisation of such people.

 Prime Minister's Office

 In September 2016, Prime Minister Malcolm Turnbull appointed Moriarty his International and National Security Adviser.
 He was then appointed the Prime Minister's Chief of Staff in April 2017 heading up the Prime Minister's Office.

-Appointment of Kathryn Campbell to AUKUS
+Secretary of the Department of Defence

+Greg Moriarty commenced as Secretary of the Department of Defence on 4 September 2017 and was reappointed for another 5-year term in September 2022.
+During his tenure, Moriarty oversaw an historic increase in the Defence budget, as well as the implementation of the National Defence Strategy in response to the Defence Strategic Review.
+He also led the Department working with counterparts in the United States and the United Kingdom in the development and implementation of AUKUS, a trilateral security partnership designed to "promote a free and open Indo-Pacific that is secure and stable."

-Senator Jacqui Lambie slammed Moriarty on his appointment of Kathryn Campbell, central figure in the Robodebt scandal to the $900,000 job as a supervisor for the AUKUS nuclear submarine project.
+Senator Jacqui Lambie slammed Moriarty on his appointment of Kathryn Campbell, a central figure in the Robodebt scandal, to the $900,000 job as a supervisor for the AUKUS nuclear submarine project.
 Although Moriarty claimed that at the time he appointed Campbell there was no Royal commission, it was already well known regarding her responsibilities for Robodebt and her denials including to Senate Estimates.
 Lambie described Campbell's appointment as a disgrace.